renode/zephyr-samples-builder/README.md

 Copyright (c) 2023-2024 [Antmicro](https://www.antmicro.com)

-A GitHub Actions workflow for building Zephyr RTOS samples for multiple platforms.
+A set of CI pipeline tools for building Zephyr RTOS samples for multiple platforms.

 ## Overview

-This repository contains a GitHub Actions workflow that automatically builds Zephyr RTOS samples using the provided `zephyr.yaml` file.
+This repository contains tools used in CI pipelines that automatically builds Zephyr RTOS samples using the provided `zephyr.yaml` file.

 ## Configuration